 - See if there is a group discount.
 Another bonus to volunteer trips is that even if you are traveling solo, you can band together with your fellow volunteers and secure the most affordable price.

 - Once you’ve registered for your IVHQ program, you can book tours and activities as add ons through your MyIVHQ account.
 This is the most convenient and budget friendly way to add sightseeing excursions to your volunteer trip!

 - Find out if your volunteer program orientation includes any city tours, that’s a saving right there!

-The crowdfunding website Fund & Seek is a popular platform used by IVHQers to achieve their fundraising goals.
-Fund & Seek allows you to create a personal fundraising page and share your mission with friends and family to support you - it’s that simple!
+The crowdfunding website Go Get Funding is a popular platform used by IVHQers to achieve their fundraising goals.
+Go Get Funding allows you to create a personal fundraising page and share your mission with friends and family to support you - it’s that simple!
 Offering incentives or tokens of appreciation are effective in supporting these types of campaigns too.

 Here’s some fundraising advice previous volunteers have utilized to successfully raise funds to support their volunteer trips:

 - Garage sales